 Stemmer sign, a thickened skin fold when pinched at the base of the second toe or finger, is a clinical indicator of lymphedema.
 However, a negative or absent Stemmer sign does not rule out the possibility of lymphedema.

 With rest and/or elevation, the swollen limb, returns to normal size.
 Pitting (when pressure is applied to the skin of the swollen area and released an indentation remains) may be present.

-The tissue can present with pitting, but often in this stage more significant skin changes are present and the tissue may have a spongy feel.
+The tissue can present with pitting, but often in this stage more significant skin changes are present with development of fibrosis tissueand the tissue may have a spongy feel.